Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 **Resurrection of infrastructure is an incredibly powerful feature of BOSH that makes it essential to your organization.** And your personal life.

-If the original server is missing (perhaps the cloud provider lost the host machine or perhaps someone with admin permissions accidentally deleted it), the BOSH director create a new server.
+If the original server is missing (perhaps the cloud provider lost the host machine or perhaps someone with admin permissions accidentally deleted it), the BOSH director creates a new server.

 Alternately, if the cloud provider API believes the original server still exists but the BOSH director cannot access it, then the BOSH director will request that the server be destroyed and will then create a replacement.